um-grex/grex-docs/content/english/updates/_index.md

 module load StdEnv/2023
 {{< /highlight >}}

 Then use __module spider__ to search for other modules under this environment.
+> Note that on the AMD Genoa based partitions, CCEnv enviroments earlier than StdEnv/2023 will likely not work.
+It is recommended to use the latest StdEnv on the new AMD hardware.

 # Scheduler
 ---